kubernetes/autoscaler/cluster-autoscaler/cloudprovider/huaweicloud/README.md

     ```

 ### Testing
 Now the cluster autoscaler should be successfully deployed on the cluster.
-Check it on the CCE UI console, or execute
+Check it by executing
 ```
 kubectl get pods -n kube-system
 ```